MassimilianoCavinato/CC_sportdec/README.md

 ### Limits:
 This program has API rate and query limits relative to Github and Twitter APIs.

-Whenever theses limits are hit the full response/error with status code will be parsed to the summary, and tweets objects of each repo.
+Whenever these limits are hit the full response/error with status code will be parsed to the summary, and tweets objects of each repo.

 Rate limiting is explained in the Github and Twitter API documentation.

+### Tweets completeness:
+As specified in the Twitter documentation